 - Balanced Budget – A government budget is assumed to be balanced if the expected expenditure is similar to anticipated receipts for a fiscal year.

 - Surplus Budget – A budget is said to be surplus when the expected revenues surpass the estimated expenditure for a particular business year.
 Here, the budget becomes surplus, when taxes imposed, are higher than the expense.

 - Deficit Budget- A budget is on deficit if the expenditure surpasses the revenue for a designated year.
-This sort of budget is suitable for most of the developing country, such as India.

 Related link: Circular Flow of Income